boblsturm/aimusic2020/index.md

 ---
 # Registration
 At least one author of each accepted submission should register for the conference by Sep.
 25, 2020.
 Papers without registered authors will be withdrawn.
-Please check back later for details on registration.
+Registration is 25 Euros.
+Register [here](https://axacoair.se/go?iMCJIIkk).

 ---